 We have already reported on our first experiences in the test with Cryptohopper.
-The interest in Cryptohopper is great.
-So we were asked more and more often what settings to make.
+The interest in Cryptohopper settings is huge.
+So we were asked more and more often which Cryptohopper settings are the best.
 Whether for beginners or advanced, we will explain exactly how Cryptohopper works and how you have to proceed.
 We’re also looking at how to set Cryptohopper settings in 2020.
 In this post we have summarized the complete knowledge about Cryptohopper.
 This has turned into a MEGA GUIDE.
 Here you will find all necessary information about Cryptohopper and the settings for it!
 You will also receive tips from us to create the right strategy for you.

 Cryptohopper is a trading bot that executes buy and sell orders fully automatically for customers.
 Cryptohopper not only manages your cryptocurrency, but also exchanges it with each other on the respective exchange.
 How the bot trades the cryptocurrency can be specified in the settings beforehand.
 To save a lot of research and analysis, you can choose one of many trading strategies and let the bot trade afterwards.
 It is also possible to let the bot act according to certain “signals”.
 These signals are available at Cryptohopper both free of charge and for a fee.
 This makes Cryptohopper suitable for both beginners and advanced users.